-Our next-generation product candidates, SAGE-217 and SAGE-689, also target the GABA_A receptor system.
-These compounds have been designed to have pharmaceutical properties that optimize both their non-clinical profiles and potential clinical profiles for the treatment of certain seizure and non-seizure CNS disorders.
-We are currently conducting Phase 1 clinical trials of SAGE-217, which we expect to complete in the first half of 2016.
-If the Phase 1 clinical trials of SAGE-217 support further development, we plan to commence Phase 2 clinical trials of SAGE-217, initially in essential tremor and orphan epilepsies.
-SAGE-689 is in non-clinical development.
-Our Phase 1 clinical trial of SAGE-689 has been delayed to respond to a request from the U.S. Food and Drug Administration, or FDA, for additional non-clinical study data.
+We also have a portfolio of other novel compounds that target the GABAA receptors, including SAGE-689, SAGE-105 and SAGE-324.
+SAGE-689, a novel positive allosteric modulator of GABAA receptors, is in non-clinical development.
+Our Phase 1 clinical trial of SAGE-689 has been delayed while we respond to a request from the U.S. Food and Drug Administration, or FDA, for additional non-clinical study data.
+There is no guarantee that we will be able to successfully address the FDA's questions.
+If we are able to successfully address the FDA's questions, we plan to commence a Phase 1 clinical development program for SAGE-689 which will be designed to rapidly assess relevant product characteristics for this compound, such as quality of sedation, impact on EEG in normal patients and possibly in patients with epilepsy, pharmacokinetics and general safety.
+SAGE-105 and SAGE-324 are novel earlier-stage GABA candidates.
+Sage also plans to prioritize advancement of a novel GABA candidate, such as SAGE-105 or SAGE-324, into IND-enabling studies for development in other GABA-related indications, such as orphan epilepsies.
 We are also studying novel compounds that target the NMDA receptor, a critical excitatory receptor system in the brain implicated in a broad range of CNS disorders.
 The first product candidate selected for development from this program is SAGE-718, an oxysterol-based NMDA positive allosteric modulator.
 We have begun non-clinical studies of SAGE-718, with an initial development focus on two rare conditions, Smith-Lemli-Opitz Syndrome and Anti-NMDA Receptor Encephalitis.
 Beyond these conditions, we believe measuring levels of anti-NMDA antibodies or decreased levels of cerebrosterol, a naturally occurring oxysterol, may represent biomarkers to identify for future study broader patient populations characterized by cognitive dysfunction and neuropsychiatric symptoms resulting from NMDA receptor dysfunction or hypofunction.
 Examples of these potential areas for future evaluation include certain types, aspects or subpopulations of a number of diseases such as depression, Alzheimer's disease, attention deficit hyperactivity disorder, schizophrenia, Huntington's disease, and neuropathic pain.

-We expect to continue our focus on allosteric modulation of the GABA_A and NMDA receptor systems in the brain.
-The GABA_A and NMDA receptor systems are broadly accepted as impacting many psychiatric and neurological disorders, spanning disorders of mood, seizure, cognition, anxiety, sleep, pain, epilepsy, and movement disorders among others.
+We expect to continue our focus on allosteric modulation of the GABAA and NMDA receptor systems in the brain.
+The GABAA and NMDA receptor systems are broadly accepted as impacting many psychiatric and neurological disorders, spanning disorders of mood, seizure, cognition, anxiety, sleep, pain, epilepsy, and movement disorders among others.
 We believe that we will have the opportunity to develop molecules from our internal portfolio with the goal of addressing a number of these disorders in the future.
 Our ability to identify and develop such novel CNS therapies is enabled by our proprietary chemistry platform that is centered on a scaffold of chemically-modified endogenous neuroactive steroid compounds.
 We believe our know-how around the chemistry and activity of allosteric modulators allows us to efficiently design molecules with different characteristics by enabling us to control important properties such as half-life, brain penetration and the types of receptors with which our compounds interact with the goal of developing product candidates that have the potential to bind with targets in the brain with more precision, increased tolerability, and fewer off-target side effects than either current CNS therapies or previous therapies which have failed in development.